krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/button-press-topdown-4.py.md

 # button-press-topdown: push the button down from above
-# def button_press_topdown(robot):
+def button_press_topdown(robot):
     # Steps:
-    #  1. Line up the gripper as viewed from above
+    # 1. Put gripper above the button
-    #  2. Push down on the button from the top
+    # 2. Push gripper down onto button
-    # Because this is "topdown", we just need to line up the gripper from above.
+    # 3. Push button down
+    # 4. Release gripper and retract it
+    # Put the gripper above the button
+    if check("the robot's gripper is not above the button"): robot.place("gripper above button")
-    # Line up the robot's gripper from above.
+    # Push the gripper down onto the button
-    if check("the robot's gripper is not vertically aligned with button"): robot.put("gripper above button")
+    if check("the robot's gripper is above the button and the robot's gripper is not vertically aligned with the button"): robot.put("gripper onto button")
-    # Now that the gripper is lined up, just push down on the button.
+    # Push the button down
-    if check("the robot's gripper is vertically aligned with button"): robot.push("down on button")
+    if check("the robot's gripper is vertically aligned with the button"): robot.push("button down")
+    # Release the gripper and retract it
+    if check("the robot's gripper is gripping the button"): robot.release("gripper")
+        robot.retract("gripper")